Ariakit

 previous

 Returns the id of the previous enabled item based on the current activeId state.
+You can pass additional options to override the current state.

 Code examples